Using a Raspberry Pi Zero 2 W as a USB Ethernet Gadget Router on Raspberry Pi OS Bookworm (2025)

 dtoverlay=dwc2,dr_mode=peripheral

 The dr_mode=peripheral parameter is mandatory on Bookworm for the Pi Zero family.
-Without it, the Pi stays in host mode and the USB gadget will never enumerate.

 Edit /boot/firmware/cmdline.txt